|Community Gardens and Workshops|

 Click on the links below for grant documents:

 As of August 1, 2013 TRPA received the Project Diabetes grant for three years to provide community garden workshops, funding, online mapping.
 This program is funded by the Tennessee Department of Health and the ProjectDiabetes grant program.

-There will be five workshops per year for three years beginning in July 2013.
+There will be five FREE workshops per year for three years beginning in July 2013.

 Workshops will consist of sessions on: